-The goal of treatment is to reduce inflammation.
-Most people do not need to go to the hospital for treatment unless tongue swelling is severe.
+The goal of treatment is to reduce swelling and soreness.
+Most people do not need to go to the hospital unless the tongue is very swollen.
+Treatment may include:

-Dietary changes and supplements are used to treat anemia and nutritional deficiencies.
+Diet changes and supplements to treat nutrition problems.

-Avoid irritants (such as hot or spicy foods, alcohol, and tobacco) to reduce any tongue discomfort.
+Avoiding irritants (such as hot or spicy foods, alcohol, and tobacco) to ease discomfort.